 Well, that depends entirely on what type of home you live in.
 It’s pretty self-explanatory, really.
 If you live in a townhouse, you’ll need to get townhouse insurance.
 If you live in a houseboat, you’ll need houseboat insurance, and so on.

-While the core of many different types of homeowners policies often remains consistent as far as the coverages included, depending on your home type and its correlating policy, your insurance will be tweaked a little to meet its unique protection needs.
+While the core coverages of many different types of homeowners policies often remain consistent, your insurance will be tweaked a little by your home type and its policy to meet its unique protection needs.
 Plus, no matter what kind of home you have, your independent insurance agent will know what coverages to look for to get you set up with exactly what you need.

 - Townhouse insurance: Designed for owners of townhouses.
-It is pretty self-explanatory.
 If the townhouse is also a condo, coverage will include protection for the owner’s share of the “common areas” within the community.

 - Mobile home insurance: Designed for owners of homes constructed in a factory and then taken to the property to be set up.
 These homes may be on wheels, but not necessarily.
 Coverage still looks very similar to standard homeowners insurance.